iraklihercules/docker-nginx-mongo-php-python/README.md

-make mongo-shell  # Open the MongoDB container's shell make db-clear  # Delete data in the database (requires containers restart)
+make mongo-shell  # Open the MongoDB container's shell make db-clear  # Delete data in the database (requires containers restart) make db-dump  # Generate a database dump make db-restore  # Restore the database from the dump make db-export  # Export the "Fixture" collection in json format
 ```

 ### 5. Using MongoDB Clients ###